jinyeong-park/ai-agent/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Environment Setup

+The project requires several environment variables to be set up.
+Check `.env.example` for required configurations.

 ## Learn More